 Lillard, A.S. & Else-Quest, N. "Evaluating Montessori Education" SCIENCE, Volume 313, pp. 1893-1894.

-Rathunde, K., "Understanding Optimal School Experience: Contributions From Montessori Education," National Society for the Study of Education, Volume 113, Issue 1, pp. 253-274.
+Rathunde, K., "Understanding Optimal School Experience: Contributions From Montessori Education," (click link to request access) National Society for the Study of Education, Volume 113, Issue 1, pp. 253-274.

 Construction of a Moral Agent: Workshop given at the 28th International Montessori Congress in Prague, Czech Republic, in July 2017 by Dr.Steve Hughes, a pediatric neuropsychologist.